apoleon33/ultimate-rpc/README.md

 python3 main.py
 ```
 # On what os does it work?
-I don't know, It works well on manjaro Linux, but I don't know if it works for the other os.
+I don't know, It works well on manjaro Linux and macOS, but I don't know if it works for the other os.
 If someone have the time to try it, please do, and feel free to leave an issue!